 How is venous insufficiency treated?

-The nationally recognized team of cardiologists at St. Louis Heart and Vascular offer several treatment options to correct the problems associated with venous insufficiency.
-From diagnosis to treatment, the doctors perform all procedures on-site so you don’t have to go to a hospital.
+Our nationally recognized team of cardiologists at St. Louis Heart and Vascular offers several treatment options to correct the problems associated with venous insufficiency.
+From diagnosis to treatment, our doctors perform all procedures on-site so you don’t have to go to a hospital.
 Depending on the severity of your condition, your customized treatment plan may include: